Travel Nurse Salary Trends for 2026

 Recruiters review hundreds of resumes weekly — clean formatting and keyword alignment matter.

-How much do travel nurses make in texas?
+How much do travel nurses make in Texas?

 How much do travel nurses make a week?